We've hosted countless travellers from around the world since 2010. We're grateful to share some of their kind words here:

 For romance, relaxation, and value for money you can’t beat Bali Rica Casitas, plus you’ll be in the gracious hands of our friends Mac and Sharon McIver.
 Choose your stand-alone casita with a kitchen on the garden property where toucans will be your only neighbors.

-Casa Bambú at Bali Rica charms with a private Jacuzzi and a cozy jungle cabin feel.
+Casa Bambu at Bali Rica charms with a private jacuzzi and a cozy jungle cabin feel.
 Casa Rica is a traditional Balinese structure which was shipped over piece by piece from Bali.
 It’s larger and even more romantic with a private plunge pool and private Balinese wooden gazebo.
-There’s also an on-site spa with one of the most dramatic soaking tubs in Costa Rica and a pavilion for yoga, meditation, painting, whatever.
+There’s also an on-site spa with one of the most dramatic soaking tubs in Costa Rica and a pavilion for yoga, meditation, and painting.

 Ojochal makes a great base for exploring nearby natural attractions including Playa Ventanas (Windows Beach), one of the most unique beaches in Costa Rica thanks to a rock formation through which the surf has worn away twin tunnels (or windows) which fill and empty dramatically (and a bit dangerously) with the tides.